 How much does a roof replacement cost in Fort Worth? +

-Roof replacement costs in Fort Worth typically range from $10,000 to $30,000 for a standard residential home, depending on square footage, roof pitch, material choice, and damage extent.
-If your roof was damaged by hail or wind, insurance may cover most or all of the replacement cost.
+Roof replacement costs in Fort Worth vary by square footage, roof pitch, material choice, decking condition, code requirements, access, and damage extent.
+If storm damage is involved, coverage questions stay between the homeowner and carrier.
 Frame Restoration provides free written estimates with no obligation.

 How long does a roof replacement take in Fort Worth? +

 Fort Worth reroofs typically take 1–3 days depending on complexity and weather.
-Insurance projects average 2–4 weeks from claim approval to project completion.
+Storm-related projects vary by scope, weather, material availability, city inspections, and carrier review timelines.

 What are the signs my Fort Worth roof needs replacement? +